We locked eyes.

-There are many reasons for someone avoiding eye contact.
+There are many reasons for avoiding eye contact.

 But even though it’s a natural phenomenon, it can still make you feel like a bit of a lemon.

-Especially when you’re trying your hardest to be a good little conversationalist.
+Especially when you’re trying your hardest to be a good little conversationalist or public speaker.

 Perhaps such shifty looks are making you doubt your abilities as a smooth operator in social situations.